OpenSesame/Devops-Pair/devops-pairing-webserver-task.md

 1.0.6
 ```

-# Prerequisites

-AWS creds/VPC and S3 bucket names etc will be provided when the exercise begins.

 # Mandatory Work

-Fork this repository.
+* Fork this repository.

-* Provide instructions on how to create the server.
+* Create a Free Tier AWS Account.

 * Bootstrap and provision the server however you wish.
 Use user-data or a configuration management tool (such as Puppet, Chef or Ansible).
 Alternatively launch an idempotent AMI with packer and terraform, or even via the console.
 Be prepared to justify your decision!